Szackie/title-changer/README.md

 # title-changer
-Desktop program for changing group of files in specific ways
+Desktop program for changing files names in specific ways